• D.C.

 AD

 Pure Harvest plans to close this fundraising round by the end of the year, Kurtz said, and will immediately begin construction of a new farm in Morocco when the financing is secured.
 This will likely be the last farm the company itself builds, as it shifts to a more scalable “farming-as-a-service” to landowners while selling the produce under its own brand, Kurtz said.
-It’s also building farms in Singapore and Kuwait.
+It’s also building farms in Saudi Arabia, Singapore, and Kuwait, and plans to maintain a portfolio of company-owned projects along with the service model in the future.

 Backers of Pure Harvest’s previous rounds were Saudi Arabia’s Olayan family, the UK’s Metric Capital Partners, Franklin Tempelton, Shuaa Capital, and South Korea’s IMM Investment Corp.
 The company’s Saudi business is growing quickly, which is why Kurtz is creating a standalone business to focus on the kingdom and Bahrain.